 But Kim’s managers pushed the group to sing country and western songs for their album.
 "Where is Nashville?
 What was it?
 I didn't know at the time!"
 Kim says.
 She believes their lack of knowledge about the genre was another reason why the album never soared.
 They later released other records and singles in Korea and the United States.

-Kim says she felt they had truly made it when they appeared on shows like Inside Edition, but she most appreciated the small gestures, like when Americans would applaud for them on the street.
+Kim says she felt the group had truly made it when they started appearing on programs like The Hollywood Palace, a variety show on ABC.
+But she most appreciated the small gestures, like when Americans would applaud for them on the street.
 She was touched when a fan recently sent her an old room key as a memento of the now shuttered Stardust resort and casino.

 Another career high for her was when she brought her mother to the U.S. in 1962, and they performed together on the Ed Sullivan Show.
 "We all sang harmony," she remembers.
 Her mother later died of heart failure in 1965.
 "She had struggled to take care of seven kids and I think she thought she finally did her job and she let go."